-C may depend on the power input or other parameters, e.g. a target value as a control signal received from an Energy Management System (EMS) on a conversion unit, therefore $C=f(P,t,\ldots)$, which leads in general to non-linearity for C. Another important property of eq.
-(1) is that it represents an under-determined system of equations if more than two energy carriers are considered.
+C may depend on the power input or other parameters, e.g., a target value as a control signal received from an Energy Management System (EMS) on a conversion unit; therefore, C = f(P, t, ...), which leads in general to non-linearity for C. Another important property of Equation (1) is that it represents an under-determined system of equations if more than two energy carriers are considered.
 This leads to the fact that C is not invertible.
 Thus, there is no unambiguous solution, and it is possible to optimize the coupling matrix.
+Two important characteristics of the converter coupling matrix are stated in [5] and can be summarized as